Chelsea486MHz/stargazer/docs/api-reference.md

 `$MANAGER_TOKEN`: manager tokens.

-When response data is not documented, it means the call returns either `"success"` or `"failure"` depending on what happened.
+When response data is not documented, it means the call returns either `{success: False}` or `{success: True}` depending on what happened.

 ## Authentication